IT-Service/PowerShellModule.Tests/README.md

 ## Documentation Helper Module

-> DscResource.DocumentationHelper\DscResource.DocumentationHelper.psd1
+> PowerShellModule.DocumentationHelper\PowerShellModule.DocumentationHelper.psd1
-> DscResource.DocumentationHelper\MofHelper.psm1
+> PowerShellModule.DocumentationHelper\MofHelper.psm1
-> DscResource.DocumentationHelper\PowerShellHelp.psm1
+> PowerShellModule.DocumentationHelper\PowerShellHelp.psm1
-> DscResource.DocumentationHelper\WikiPages.psm1
+> PowerShellModule.DocumentationHelper\WikiPages.psm1

-This module is used by some HQRM DSC Resource modules to produce Wiki Content to be distributed with the DSC Resource module as well as published in the Wiki section of the DSC Resource repo on GitHub.
+This module is used by some HQRM PowerShell modules to produce Wiki Content to be distributed with the PowerShell module as well as published in the Wiki section of the PowerShell module repo on GitHub.

 It is usually called by the ```Invoke-AppveyorAfterTestTask``` task in AppVeyor.psm1 when the ```-type``` parameter is set to 'Wiki'.
 For example: